Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

-{\bf Uncertainty quantification.} Recent years have seen increasing recognition of the critical role of uncertainty quantification (UQ) in all phases of the CSE lifecycle, from inference to prediction to optimization to decision-making.
-Just as the results of an experiment would not be meaningful unless accompanied by measures of the uncertainty in the experimental data, so too in CSE we need to know what confidence we can have in the predictions of our models.
-This issue is becoming urgent as CSE models become accepted surrogates for reality, used increasingly for decision-making about critical technological and societal systems.
-This has led to an explosion of interest in UQ in the past few years.
-As one indication, the SIAM UQ conference now has more minisymposia than the SIAM annual meeting.
+{\bf Uncertainty quantification.} Recent years have seen increasing recognition of the critical role of uncertainty quantification (UQ) in all phases of CSE, from inference to prediction to optimization to decision-making.
+Just as the results of an experiment would not be meaningful unless accompanied by measures of the uncertainty in the experimental data, so too in CSE scientists need to know what confidence they can have in the predictions of models.
+This issue is becoming urgent as CSE models become increasingly for decision-making about critical technological and societal systems.
+As one indication of the explosion of interest in UQ in the past few years, the recent 2016 SIAM UQ conference had more minisymposia than does the SIAM annual meeting.
 Moreover, several U.S. federal agency-commissioned reports focusing wholly or partially on status, opportunities, and challenges in UQ have appeared in recent years \cite{AdamsHigdonEtAl12,oden2011grand}.

 The need to quantify uncertainties arises in three problem classes within CSE: (1) The {\em inverse problem}: Given a model, (possibly noisy) observational data, and any prior knowledge of model parameters (used in the broadest sense), infer unknown parameters and their uncertainties by solving a statistical inverse problem.
 (2) The {\em prediction (}or {\em forward) problem}: Once model parameters and uncertainties have been estimated from the data, propagate the resulting probability distributions through the model to yield predictions of quantities of interest with quantified uncertainties.
-(3) The {\em optimization problem}: Given an objective function representing stochastic predictions of quantities of interest and decision variables (design or control) that can be manipulated to influence the objective, solve the optimization problem governed by the stochastic forward problem to produce optimal values of these variables.
+(3) The {\em optimization problem}: Given an objective function representing quantities of interest and decision variables (design or control) that can be manipulated to influence the objective, solve the optimization problem governed by the stochastic forward problem to produce optimal values of these variables.

 These three classes can all be thought of as ``outer problems,'' since they entail repeated solution of the deterministic forward problem, namely, the ``inner problem,'' for different values of the stochastic parameters.
 However, viewing the stochastic inverse, forward, and optimization problems merely as drivers for repeated execution of the deterministic forward problem is prohibitive, especially when these problems involve large complex models (such as with PDEs) and high-dimensional stochastic parameter spaces (such as when parameters represent discretized fields).
 Fundamentally, what ties these three problems together is the need to explore a parameter space where each point entails a large-scale forward model solve.
 Randomly exploring this space with conventional Monte Carlo methods is intractable.